IkeKobby/React-hooks-robofriends/README.md

 # React-hooks-robofriends
 Steps to use the app.

+For a quick view of the app click [here](https://ikekobby.github.io/React-hooks-robofriends/)

 Step 1; Clone this repo

 Step 2. run `npm install`, assuming you have npm and node installed on your machine.